codeperfection/auth-service/README.md

 - client credentials
 - refresh token (cannot be used standalone)

+Use the Postman collection and environment in [postman](postman) directory to try out the endpoints.

 ## How to Run
 ### Running with Docker
+Required Docker version is 24.0.6 or above.
 - Navigate to the project root directory.
-- Run `docker-compose up` to build and start both the application and the database services.
+- Run `docker compose up` to build and start both the application and the database services.
 - The application will be accessible on `http://localhost:8081`.

 ### Running DB with Docker and Service with IDEA
 1. **Starting the Database Service**:
-    - Run `docker-compose up auth_db_service` to start only the PostgreSQL database service.
+    - Run `docker compose up auth_db_service` to start only the PostgreSQL database service.
     - The database will be accessible on `localhost:5433`.

 2. **Configuring and Running the Application Locally**: